 - See list of bus and ferry services not covered under the tertiary concession discount scheme.

-Step 4: Submit your concession application online
+Step 4: How to apply for a tertiary concession application online

 - Log in to your MyAT online account and select Apply for a concession in the menu.